-Craving the smell of alcohol during pregnancy is normal and can be linked to desiderosmia.
-This condition is may be linked to an iron deficiency in pregnant women.
-Smelling rubbing alcohol is safe, as long as you don’t have prolonged exposure to it.
-The smell of rubbing alcohol can also help soothe morning sickness and nausea.
+Craving the smell of alcohol during pregnancy can be linked to desiderosmia.
+This condition is often linked to an iron deficiency in pregnant women.
+While smelling rubbing alcohol is typically safe, prolonged exposure to it can potentially be harmful.

 Read along as we dissect the reasons why you are craving the smell of rubbing alcohol during pregnancy and what to do about it.